 Do you have an idea or plans to create a new circus show?
 And is it for outdoor?
 Then CIRC’UIT might be something for you.

-CIRC’UIT is Cirque Plus, Cirk!, UP (former Espace Catastrophe), Miramiro, Plein de Cirque (De Warande), Chassepierre and Circuswerkplaats Dommelhof.
+CIRC’UIT is Cirque Plus, CIRK!, UP (former Espace Catastrophe), Miramiro, Plein de Cirque (De Warande), Chassepierre – international street arts festival, Circuswerkplaats Dommelhof and Latitude 50.
 We share a passion for artistic work in public space and we are joining forces to stimulate the development of this circus form.
 What are we offering?
 Financial support, residency opportunities, possibilities for try-outs and a place on our events.

 What do you need to do?
 Simple.
-Send a short introduction of yourself or your cie and the plans for the new creation on maximum A4 to firstname.lastname@example.org.
-If our curiosity gets sparked, we’ll plan a more elaborate talk with each other.
+Send a short introduction of yourself or your cie and the plans for the new creation on maximum A4, together with a project budget to email@example.com.
+If our curiosity gets sparked, we’ll plan a more elaborate (online) talk with each other.
 No deadlines, no complicated procedures.

 How does it (net)work?